 Fair Value Measurements - Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 The Corporation determines the fair values of its assets and liabilities based on the fair value hierarchy, which includes three levels of inputs that may be used to measure fair value.
 Level 1 inputs are quoted prices in active markets for identical assets or liabilities that the Corporation has the ability to access at the measurement date.
 An active market is a market in which transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
-Level 2 inputs are significant other observable inputs other than Level 1 inputs, such as quoted prices for similar assets or liabilities.
-Unobservable market data.
+Level 2 inputs are significant other observable inputs other than Level 1 inputs, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data.
 Level 3 inputs are unobservable inputs for the assets or liabilities.
 Unobservable inputs reflect the Corporation's own assumptions about the assumptions market participants would use in pricing the asset or liability (including assumptions about risk).
 Unobservable inputs are developed based on the best information available in the circumstances, and may include the Corporation's own data.